 VAT is a Government tax imposed on certain goods or services supplied by VAT registered businesses.
 Legally, most businesses must register for VAT.
-To find out whether you need to register for VAT, see section When do I need to register for VAT? on page 14.

 When you make purchases you pay VAT on them, and when you make sales you charge VAT on them.